 The fractal dimension of the different sets of interest are computed using the uncertainty algorithm described in Refs.~\cite{McDondald1985,lai_transient_2011} and implemented in our repository~\cite{wang_fractal_tipping_2026}.
-We begin by defining a one-dimensional line segment ($d=1$) in the space of interest.
-In our case, this can be the phase space of initial conditions $x_0$ (Fractal 1), the parameter space $\lambda$ (Fractal 2), or the rate space $r$ (Fractal 3).
+We begin by defining a one-dimensional line segment ($d=1$) in the space of interest: the phase-space of initial conditions $x_0$ (to compute the phase-space fractal), the parameter space $\lambda$ (to compute the parameter-space fractal), or the rate space $r$ (to compute the rate-space fractal).
 Here we consider this line parametrized by $y$, with $y\in[y_{a},y_{b}]$.
 We then compute the fractal co-dimension~$\alpha$ with the following algorithm:

-\begin{enumerate} \item For a given scale $\varepsilon < |y_b-y_a|$, repeat the following steps until a pre-defined number $M_u$ of uncertain points is obtained: \begin{enumerate} \item Pick randomly with uniform probability a value $y\in[y_a+\varepsilon,y_b-\varepsilon]$ and neighbouring points $y_\pm=y \pm \varepsilon$. \item Iterate the dynamical system~(\ref{eq.map}) for $y$ and $y_\pm$ and compute the value of the tipping function $\phi(y)$ and $\phi(y_\pm)$. \item If $\phi(y) \neq \phi(y_\pm)$, we consider $y$ to be uncertain ($M_u \mapsto M_u+1$). \end{enumerate} \item Compute the fraction of uncertain points $f(\varepsilon) = M_u/M,$ where $M$ is the number of times the previous loop was performed (i.e., the number of tested points). \item Reduce $\varepsilon$ (e.g., $\varepsilon \mapsto \varepsilon/2$ and repeat the computation above. \end{enumerate} The uncertainty exponent $\alpha$ is estimated as the scaling exponent between $f(\varepsilon)$ and $\varepsilon$.
+\begin{enumerate} \item For a given scale $\varepsilon < |y_b-y_a|$, repeat the following steps until a pre-defined number $M_u$ of uncertain points is obtained: \begin{enumerate} \item Pick randomly with uniform probability a value $y\in[y_a+\varepsilon,y_b-\varepsilon]$ and neighbouring points $y_\pm=y \pm \varepsilon$. \item Iterate the dynamical system~(\ref{eq.map}) for $y$ and $y_\pm$ and compute the value of the tipping function $\phi(y)$ and $\phi(y_\pm)$. \item If $\phi(y) \neq \phi(y_\pm)$, we consider $y$ to be uncertain ($M_u \mapsto M_u+1$). \end{enumerate} \item Compute the fraction of uncertain points $f(\varepsilon) = M_u/M,$ where $M$ is the number of times the previous loop was performed (i.e., the number of tested points). \item Reduce $\varepsilon$ (e.g., $\varepsilon \mapsto \varepsilon/2$) and repeat the computation above. \end{enumerate} The uncertainty exponent $\alpha$ is estimated as the scaling exponent between $f(\varepsilon)$ and $\varepsilon$.
 The fractal dimension $D$ of the underlying set (i.e., the boundary between $\phi=$ track and $\phi=$ tip intersected transversely by $y$), in the limit of small $\varepsilon$, satisfies

-We estimate $\alpha$ along a one-dimensional curve (a straight line) intersecting transversely the fractal set of interest, thus $0 \le \alpha \le 1$, and the uncertainty exponent $\alpha$ can be interpreted as the co-dimension of the fractal sets of interest.
+We estimate $\alpha$ along a one-dimensional curve (a straight line) intersecting transversely the fractal set of interest, thus $0 \le \alpha \le 1$, and the uncertainty exponent $\alpha$ can thus be interpreted as the co-dimension of the fractal sets of interest.